ls1intum/Artemis/docs/user/assessment.rst

 Double-blind Grading
 ^^^^^^^^^^^^^^^^^^^^

 The manual assessment begins after the deadline of an exercise has passed for all students and is **double-blind**.
 It means that the tutors do not know the names of the students they assess, and the students do not know the identity of the tutors.
 The double-blind grading aims to minimize bias and increase the objectivity of the assessment.
-It implies that both the students and the tutors are "blind" to the identity of each other, ensuring that their expectations or biases do not influence the results.
+It implies that both the students and the tutors are **blind** to the identity of each other, ensuring that their expectations or biases do not influence the results.

     .. figure:: assessment/double-blind.png
             :alt: Double-blind grading